Avik9/Sequitur-Algorithm/README.md

 The compression algorithm we will use is called **Sequitur**, and you can read about it [here](http://www.sequitur.info/).
-That website also has reference implementations in several languages, which you are welcome to read and even use if you like, though I actually don't expect that the code itself will be of much use to you other than possibly for understanding purposes.
+That website also has reference implementations in several languages, which you are welcome to read and even use if you like.

-> :scream: Note that in general you are not welcome to refer to code on websites in order
-> to do the homework assignments, but I am making an exception, in this particular case,
-> for this particular website.

-I decided that to ask you to implement the complete Sequitur algorithm yourself was probably too difficult, so I have provided code for the core of the algorithm.
-As a result, you don't have to understand it in full detail, but it will be helpful to have some idea as to how it works, in order to identify and correct bugs in the supporting code that you do have to implement.
-So I will briefly discuss the algorithm here.

 The basic idea of Sequitur is to read through a "string" (here by "string" we mean any sequence of bytes) in a byte-by-byte fashion, while constructing incrementally a CFG that